 When an optical wave passes through an aperture or is otherwise spatially modulated in amplitude and/or phase, and then propagates some distance in free space, the resulting intensity distribution is called a diffraction pattern.
 From the discussion above, it should be clear that simply expecting the intensity pattern to be a geometric shadow of the aperture is an oversimplification, valid only in the limit of ray optics where the wave nature of light is ignored.

-Consider an aperture described by an aperture function
+Consider an aperture described by an aperture function in the input plane :

 5.5.1 Rectangular Aperture

-The 2D Fourier transform
+The 2D Fourier transform of is:

 This result is expected, as the Fourier transform of a rectangular function (top-hat) is a sinc function.
 The intensity pattern is shown next: